19hours/sg-statutes/Acts/Personal Data Protection Act 2012.md

 ### Evidence

 41\.
-A certificate purporting to be signed by the Chairman or an authorised officer and stating that a Singapore telephone number was or was not listed in a register at a date specified in the certificate shall be admissible as evidence of its contents in any proceedings.
+A certificate purporting to be signed by the Chief Executive of the Authority or an authorised officer and stating that a Singapore telephone number was or was not listed in a register at a date specified in the certificate shall be admissible as evidence of its contents in any proceedings.

+[Act 22 of 2016 wef 01/10/2016]

 ### Information on terminated Singapore telephone number